aleibl/openxpki/git-primer.md

 - Login to GitHub.
 - Go to https://github.com/openxpki/openxpki and click on "Fork" on the upper right hand side.
 This will create your own, public repository based on the official one.
 Click on "Fork to <your username>".
+- Go to https://github.com/openxpki/openxpki and click on "Fork" on the upper right hand side.
+This will create your own, public repository based on the official one.
+Click on

+	'Fork to <your username>'.

 Next, you need your own local copy of that repository.